johndeu/media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 Output:
 {
-    "jobState" : 2, // The state of the job (int) "errorText" : "" // error(s) text if job state is error
+    "jobState" : 2,				// The state of the job (int) "isRunning" : "False",      // True if job is running "isSuccessful" : "True",    // True is job is a success.
+Only valid if IsRunning = False "errorText" : ""			// error(s) text if job state is error "startTime" :""
-    "startTime" :""
     "endTime" : "",
     "runningDuration" : ""
     "extendedInfo" :			// if extendedInfo is true and job is finished or in error {
         mediaUnitNumber = 2,
         mediaUnitSize = "S2",